-Discrete input, output and combination modules are available in 8 or 16 point versions.
-Inputs are a blue colour on the module.
-Outputs are a red colour on the module.
+Discrete input, output, and combination modules are available in 8 or 16 point versions.
+Inputs are a blue color on the module.
+Outputs are a red color on the module.
 Combination modules are white on the module.
 Various ranges of DC/AC are available.
 A QR label (Barcode) is located on each module.
 If you scan the module the latest information is displayed for that card.
 This includes wiring diagrams.

 Relay I/O Modules

 Interactive PLC Configurator Tool

 This interactive PLC configurator tool will quickly configure your Productivity 1000 system to match your specifications.

 We can add our 8 IO modules to our system from this configurator tool.
 A bill of material (BOM) will be generated that can be emailed or exported as part of your documentation.
 This tool makes it very easy to document your control system.